 Sochi Autodrom in profile

-The Sochi Autodrom is still finding its feet on the Formula 1 calendar.
+The Sochi Autodrom is starting to find its feet on the Formula 1 calendar.

-Into its fifth year and the Russian GP has yet to find a settled date on the schedule, with Sochi taking a September slot for 2018 after early-season berths in the previous two campaigns.
+Into its seventh year and the Russian GP now appears to have found a settled date on the schedule, with Sochi taking a September slot since 2018 after early-season berths in the previous two campaigns.

 The 5.8km circuit, one of the smoothest on the calendar, winds its way round venues used during the 2014 Winter Olympics.